suncoast-devs/handbook/lessons/cs-api-servers/index.md

 Notice that the **NAME** of the method does not matter to the _routing_ but it will have meaning to us.
 We'll review some conventions to follow later.

-## Implementing the endpoing handling method
+## Implementing the endpoint handling method

 ```csharp
 public string SayHello()